-However, instead of creating a policy specifically for medical appointment requests, you can create an absence management policy that covers absences for various reasons including to attend medical appointments.
+However, instead of creating a policy specifically for medical appointment requests, you can create an absence management policy that covers absences for various reasons including attending medical appointments.

 Within the policy, you must highlight your employees’ normal working hours as well as the conditions for requesting time off work for medical appointments.
 This includes:

-- The process for making requests including whom to contact.
+- The process for making requests includes whom to contact.